-This scheme will be run up to August 2021 with calls for proposals likely to focus on:
+This scheme will be run up to August 2021.
+Successful applications could include ones that:

-- Opportunities for both UK and LMIC members - bilateral exchanges supported to foster reciprocal relationships between BactiVac members
+- Offer opportunities for both UK and LMIC members to undertake a bilateral exchange, to foster reciprocal relationships between BactiVac members

-- Addressing key skills gaps within an LMIC, academic or industrial partner's institution
+- Address key skills gaps within an LMIC, academic or industrial partners’ institution.

 How to apply

 Applicants will need to be members of the Network to be eligible to apply.
-The allocation of funding will be decided by the Network Management Oversight Board (NMOB) and findings reported at the Annual Network Meetings.
+The allocation of funding will be decided by the Network Operations Management Group (NOMG) and findings reported at the Annual Network Meetings.